MuzafferBeyy/SudokuAI/README.md

 ### Maximum Branching Factor

 The maximum branching factor of the tree is 9 because we have 9 unique values in our domain.
 We can see this situation when the row, column and small 3x3 grid of a given cell is all empty.
 In this case we can try all {1,2,3,4,5,6,7,8,9} values for the next state and all of the states will be valid as a next state.

+### Maximum Depth of the Search Tree

+Maximum depth of a tree is 81.
+If we receive an empty sudoku and need to try every possible solution from the beginning that means we must look at least 81 steps.
+If we consider we are looking every possible arrangement in given depth, that means we can exceed depth 81 even in the worst case because in depth 81 we are looking every possible complete sudokus and if there is a solution we need to find it depth 81 in worst case.